theapache64/theapache64.github.io/src/content/blog/google-sheet-as-remote-config-for-microcontrollers.md

 };
 ```

-(I hope the code is self-explanatory and I don’t want to explain it again here)
+(I hope the code is self-explanatory 🙂)

 ## 🤓 Usage